searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

     $ ls | grep csr
     request.csr

-Hooray, we have a certificate request.
+We have a certificate request.

 # Process the request

-Now we have a request for a certificate, we want to create a certificate.
+Now we have a request for a certificate, we want to create the certificate.

 Back to this man page: